vkalia602/cloudflare-takehome/README.md

 - The input data are small enough that you can hold their contents in memory.
 Whether you put them in a database or a different data structure is up to you.
 We care more about the data layout or schemas you choose and your ability to explain your decisions than about the runtime of your prototype.
 - You can assume the data is static and will not change while your service is running.
 - Ask questions if you have them.
 The data model is intentionally vague, so you will need to make some assumptions.
 Document your assumptions in your code and in the follow-up questions.
+- It's fine to use Google or StackOverflow to look up syntax or documentation.
+If you use ChatGPT or similar tools, please share the prompts you used in the follow-up questions.

 # Specification